 When voters enter the voting area, a stable, firm, and slip-resistant path of travel shall be provided.
-(Cal.
-Code Regs., tit.
-24, § 1124B.1.)
+(CCR, Section 11B-302.1.)
 For that reason hardwood or waxed floors that are not slip-resistant, deep pile carpet, loose carpets, or throw rugs are not recommended.
 For example, polished hardwood or waxed floors can become a slipping hazard, while deep pile carpet can be difficult for a person using a wheelchair to wheel across.
 Loose carpets or throw rugs can cause a tripping hazard.

-After voters enter the voting area, they shall also be able to exit, especially during an emergency.
-Therefore, seats, tables, equipment or similar materials, shall be located along aisles that lead to an exit.
-(Cal.
-Code Regs., tit.
-24, § 1133B.6.1.)
 Every aisle shall not be less than 36 inches wide if serving only one side, and not less than 44 inches wide if there are booths or tables for voter use on both sides of the aisle.
-(Cal.
-Code Regs., tit.
-24, § 1133B.6.1, 2.)
-See Figure 10.
+(CCR, Section 11B-403.5.1, Exception 4.)
+See Figure 11.

 In the event of an emergency, locked exit doors shall have accessible hardware so voters and poll workers may have an additional way to exit the building.
-(Cal.
-Code Regs., tit.
-24, § 1133B.2.5.2.)
+(CCR, Sections 11B-309.4, 11B-404.2.7.)

 A person using a wheelchair for mobility will require a clear floor space of 60 inches in diameter or a T-shaped space to turn around and maneuver their wheelchair in the voting area.
+(CCR, Sections 11B-304.3.1, 11B-304.3.2.)
 The minimum clear floor or ground space required to accommodate a person using a wheelchair shall be 30 inches by 48 inches.
-(Cal.
-Code Regs., tit.
-24, § 1118B.3, 4.)
-See Figure 12.
+(CCR, Section 11B-305.3.)
+See Figure 13.

 Accessible tables in the voting area shall be between 28 inches to 34 inches from the finished floor.
-Under each accessible table used for elderly voters and voters with disabilities, there shall be a clear space at least 19 inches deep, 30 inches wide, and 27 inches from the finished floor as shown in Figure 13.
-(Cal.
-Code of Regs., tit.
-24, § 1122B.3, 4.)
+(CCR, Section 11B-902.3.)
+Under each accessible table, there shall be a clear space at least 19 inches deep, 30 inches wide, (CCR, Section 306.2.5.) and 27 inches from the finished floor as shown in Figure 14.
+(CCR, Section 11B-306.3.3 Exception 2.)
 The 30-inch by 48-inch clear floor space required for wheelchairs at tables may be combined with the knee space under tables and voting stations.
-(Cal.
-Code Regs., tit.
-24, § 1118B.4.1.)

 Elderly voters and voters with disabilities shall be able to approach the voter sign-in or other writing tables from a forward or side/parallel position.
-Tables used as a base for voting equipment shall provide a forward or side approach as shown in Figure 14.
-The voting equipment shall be placed at a height where operable controls throughout their full range of movement are no higher than 48 inches above the finished floor for a front approach and 54 inches above the floor for a side approach.
-(Cal.
-Code of Regs., tit.
-24, § 1118B.5, 6.)
+Tables used as a base for voting equipment shall provide a forward or side approach as shown in Figure 15.
+The voting equipment shall be placed at a height where operable controls throughout their full range of movement are no higher than 48 inches above the floor for a front or side reach.
+(CCR, Sections 11B-308.2 and 11B-308.3.)